AldenL/CovidCases/README.md

 #### Multi Linear Relationship Between Covid Cases and Vaccination, Dates Over Time

-Before performing multi linear regression we first check if a multi linear relationship exists between dates, vaccines and covid cases
+Before performing multi linear regression we first check if a multi linear relationship exists between vaccines and dates over time to covid cases.
+We can see that over time as more people became vaccinated, covid cases decreased.
+Additionally, for this analysis datetime needed to be converted to ordinal date format.

 ![graph](graphs/MultiLinearRelation.png)